rapilodev/libstore-index-perl/docs/libstore-indexed-perl.md

 The `PP` (Pure-Perl) backend provides a fallback implementation for environments where compiling C extensions is not possible (e.g., restricted hosting, cross-compilation targets).

-## NOTES
+## IMPLEMENTATION

-While functionally equivalent to the `XS` backend, the `PP` version maintains data in a standard Perl hash, which may consume more memory for large datasets compared to the `XS` implementation.
+The `PP` version maintains data in a single, flat Perl array.
+It calculates indices using the formula `index = row * total_columns + column_offset`.
+This avoids the overhead of complex data structures while remaining entirely portable.

 ---